ansys/pyaedt/doc/source/index.rst

 `Source Repository <https://github.com/ansys/pyaedt>`_ |
 `Issues <https://github.com/ansys/pyaedt/issues>`_

-PyAEDT is a Python library that interacts directly with the API for Ansys Electronics Desktop (AEDT) to make scripting simpler.
+PyAEDT is a Python library that interacts directly with the Ansys Electronics Desktop (AEDT) API, enabling straightforward and efficient automation in your workflow.

 In the upper right corner of the documentation’s title bar, you will find a version switcher dropdown.
 This feature allows you to easily switch between different versions of the documentation.